NetherlandsForensicInstitute/lr-benchmark/README.md

 ### Doing casework: Calibration, validation and case LR computation for ASR
 A typical case may involve selecting relevant training/validation data matching the conditions of the case, performing training/validation and, if results are good enough, applying the system to obtain the LRs for reporting.
+The calibration and validation part are split from doing the case run, based on whether `holdout_source_ids` are provided in the data configuration file (`config/asr.yaml`).
+When sources from the case are provided, this will train and validate a model as specified in the yaml on the other sources, and apply it to the specified case/hold-out sources.
+All LRs for the measurement pairs for these sources will be provided in a text file.

+When no `hold_out_source_ids` are provided, training/validation experiments are performed.

 Selecting the relevant data from a larger set is supported by providing the `source_filter` options in the dataset yaml, and/or the `trace_properties` and `reference_properties`.
 The former filters source, the latter filters measurements.
 It also allows for different filters on the two parts of the measurement pairs ('trace' and 'reference').

-In the same datafile you can provide the information on the sources from the case, whose ids should be specified in `holdout_source_ids`.
-This will train and validate a model as specified in the yaml on the other sources, and apply it to the specified sources.
-All LRs for the measurement pairs for these sources will be provided in a text file.

-Below are two yaml files that together achieve this for ASR data
+Below are two yaml files that together achieve this for ASR data.

 ```
 experiment: